-Review key policy priorities in summary on Overview chapter.
+Review key policy priorities in summary.

 Overweight and obesity, physical inactivity and poor diet are responsible for a significant proportion of the cancer burden in Australia.
 In 2017, the Obesity Policy Coalition and the Global Obesity Centre (GLOBE) published Tipping the Scales, a consensus statement drawing upon national and international evidence to address obesity in Australia.
 This consensus statement is endorsed by Cancer Council Australia and over 30 other community, public health, medical and academic groups.(1) The evidence-based actions addressed junk food marketing to children, food reformulation, the Health Star Rating food labelling scheme, active transport, a sugary drinks health levy and public education campaigns.